Yuk Hui: Influence and concepts

 Hui works on the intersection between technology and philosophy.
+He originated the term "cosmotechnics" which recognises the unification of cosmic and moral orders through technical activities in order to overcome the conceptual dualism of technics and nature.

 His first monograph, titled On the Existence of Digital Objects (2016), an homage to the work of Gilbert Simondon, was prefaced by Bernard Stiegler.
 The book was endorsed by Jahrbuch Technikphilosophie as having "all the qualities of becoming a genuine classic in the future."
 Hui's second book, The Question Concerning Technology in China: An Essay in Cosmotechnics (2016) is a response to Martin Heidegger's 1953 essay "The Question Concerning Technology".
 Hui posited that the concept of technology in Western philosophical literature may not coincide with that of China and suggested reconstructing a technological thought in China.
 The American philosopher of technology Carl Mitcham, in a review of Hui's book, writes "There is no more challenging work for anyone interested in trying to understand both the manifold philosophical challenges of Western scientific technology and the contemporary rise of China on the world-historical scene."
 Hui's work on Chinese philosophy of technology has contributed to discourse around sinofuturism.